thedavidharris/DHPromise/CONTRIBUTING.md

 ## Reporting Security Issues

-The DHPromise maintainers takes security seriously.
+The Futura maintainers takes security seriously.
 If you discover a security issue, please bring it to our attention right away!

 Please **DO NOT** file a public issue,